julianthome/joanaudit/README.md

 the *nodeset* tag.
 This tag may contain multiple *category* tags.
 Sources, sinks and declassifiers are categorized which has two advantages:

 - We can just consider sources/sinks and declassifiers that belong to the same class.
-Thus, we can filter out those paths where this is not true.
 - We can create profiles for applications.
-If a developer has some knowledge about the internals of the application (which is usually the case), he may just consider consider those classes of sources, sinks and declassifiers that are of interest to him.
+If a developer has some knowledge about the internals of the application (which is usually the case), he may just consider those classes of sources, sinks and declassifiers that are of interest to him.

-The category attribute *name* and *abbreviation* can be freely defined.
+The category attributes *name* and *abbreviation* can be freely defined.
 However, it is important to note that *abbreviation* is used from JoanAudit to match given signatures with each other.
 The *category* tag can have multiple *node* child tags that contain the java bytecode signature (*name*) and the label that is assigned to a specific part of the same signature (*parlabel*).
-The *parlabel* attribute should match the following production rule: *(return|all|[0-9]+)(security-level)* and have the following meaning:
+The *parlabel* attribute should match the following regular expression: *(return|all|[0-9]+)(security-level)*:

 * return: Return node of the function is labeled.
 * all: The whole function entry is labeled.
-* [0-9]: Actual parameter with the given number is labeled (first actual parameter for member functions has index 1 whereas the first parameter for static methods is 0).
+* [0-9]: Actual parameter with the given number is labeled (first actual parameter for member functions has index 1 whereas the first parameter of a static methods is 0).
 * security-level : The security label that is being used for the selected part.
 The configuration of this part is dependent on the lattice configuration where security levels can be freely defined in the *id* attribute of the *level* tag.
 In our diamond lattice example, security-level could be one of LL, HH, LH or HL.